About the Guide

 Each image is tagged with a region square that provides a general indication of the ocean basin and region where the image was taken.

-The NOAA Office of Ocean Exploration and Research is extremely appreciative of the following experts who contributed to this effort:
+NOAA Ocean Exploration is extremely appreciative of the following experts who contributed to this effort:

 Animal Guide Online Development: